d2s/Documentation/HowtoUseRsyncOSX.md

 <h3>The main opening view</h3>

 The main opening screen is below.
 All configurations to execute are listed in table.
-From this screen are all actions regarding configurations performed.
-All actions are presented below.
-The documentation is presented in sequence of how to add new configurations into RsyncOSX.
+From this screen all actions regarding configurations is executed.
+The documentation is presented in sequence of how to add and use new configurations into RsyncOSX.

 There are two labels on top of table : Profile and Double click: YES.
 Configurations can be saved in user selected profiles.
 The profile in use is shown in label.
 Double click:YES (or NO) either allow or dont allow executing single tasks by double click on row.
 Disable/enable in Configuration.